konyomba/alx-system_engineering-devops/0x02-shell_redirections/README.md

-./5-firstlines script that displays the first 10 lines of /etc/passwd ./6-third_line script that displays the content of the third line of the file iacta ./7-file a script that creates a file with specific name and content
+./5-firstlines script that displays the first 10 lines of /etc/passwd ./6-third_line script that displays the content of the third line of the file iacta ./7-file a script that creates a file with specific name and content ./8-cwd_state is a script that writes the content of the command ls -la to the file ls_cwd_content and if the content exists it overwrites and if the file does not exist it also creates it